 Oral Surgery for Tooth Extraction

 Sometimes, your tooth has decayed so much that the oral surgeon has no choice but to extract it.
 Tooth extraction surgery doesn’t have to be stressful.
 Even if severe trauma or an accident results in the extraction of your tooth, the dentist can replace the missing tooth with a dental implant.
 Our surgeons will only remove your tooth if there are no other viable options to save the tooth.

 During the surgical extraction, your surgeon will delve underneath your gum and break your tooth into smaller pieces for easier removal.
 After the surgery, you’ll be eligible for dental implants.
 Dental implants look and feel exactly like natural teeth.
 Hundreds of thousands of Americans get dental implants on an annual basis.
 No one can tell the difference between the dental implant and your original tooth.

 Anesthesia and Sedation

-Oral surgery can be painful without some level of sedation or anesthesia.
+Oral surgery can be painful without some level of sedation dentistry or anesthesia.
 Many patients opt for IV anesthesia or a local numbing shot.
-A simple oral surgery experience, like a minor tooth extraction, may only require the local anesthetic.
-The oral surgeon may decide to use the ever-popular laughing gas, or nitrous oxide, in addition to the local anesthetic for more complicated surgeries like the insertion of implants or the removal of wisdom teeth.
+A simple oral surgery experience, like minor tooth extraction, may only require the local anesthetic.
+The oral surgeon may decide to use laughing gas, or nitrous oxide, in addition to the local anesthetic for more complicated surgeries like the insertion of implants or the removal of wisdom teeth.
 The surgeon will administer the laughing gas through a mask that he’ll place over your face.
 If you do opt for IV anesthesia, make sure that you have a friend or relative accompany you to your surgery as you will not be in any condition to drive after the surgery.